What helps my child get dressed and out the door without daily battles?

 Limit electronics to avoid hard transitions

 Screens can seem like a shortcut during breakfast, but they often create a bigger transition right before you need to leave.
-“It’s very important to limit the electronics because many kids will struggle with transitioning off those preferred activities,” Phillips says.
+“It’s very important to limit the electronics because many kids will struggle with transitioning off those preferred activities,” Dr. Phillips says.

 Dr. Phillips’ tips to remember: